wjzhengsh/blockchain/howto/orderer_deploy_icp.md

 ## Verifying the orderer installation
 {: #icp-orderer-deploy-verify-install}

 After you complete the configuration parameters and click the **Install** button, click the **View Helm Release** button to view your deployment.
 If it was successful, you should see the value 1 in the `DESIRED`, `CURRENT`, `UP TO DATE`, and `AVAILABLE` fields in the Deployment table.
 You may need to click refresh and wait for the table to be updated.
-You can also find the Deployment table by clicking the **Menu** icon in the upper left corner in the {{site.data.keyword.cloud_notm}} Private console.
+You can also find the Deployment table by clicking the **Menu** icon in the upper-left corner in the {{site.data.keyword.cloud_notm}} Private console.
 From the menu list, click **Workloads** and then **Helm Releases**.

 ## Viewing the orderer logs
 {: #icp-orderer-deploy-view-logs}